Gran Sabana: Access and movement in la Gran Sabana

 Visitors can lose hours to fill a vehicle fuel in high season.
 Because of these difficulties, it is recommended that tourists carry pimpinas or drums, properly identified with the red color for safety and security reasons.

 Some tranches can be done in "curiaras", which are boats carved in wood, manned by local people.
 Despite being managed by pemones, these boats may have engines to reduce travel time.
 Such is the case of access to Falls Aponwao, one of the most renowned in the Gran Sabana, with a fall of about 110 m.
-To get to the falls, visitors must travel by car to the camp Liwöriwö by dirt roads, and then take the curiara guided by Indigenous (a journey of about 20 minutes) until the fall.
+To get to the falls, visitors must travel by car to the camp Liwöriwö by dirt roads, and then take the curiara (a journey of about 20 minutes) until the fall.

 Another popular tourist activity, albeit at a price making it somewhat less accessible, is to fly by helicopter or plane.
 Visitors can take flights from many places, however, the most common is to take off from Santa Elena de Uairén, where there are local agencies.
-Some plans include tours on tepuis Roraima and Kukenan, visits to waterfalls, overlooking Auyantepuy with overflight of Angel Falls and camp visits of Canaima, to places which is not accessible by vehicle.
+Some plans include tours on tepuis Roraima and Kukenan, visits to waterfalls, overlooking Auyantepuy with overflight of Angel Falls, and camp visits of Canaima, to places which are not accessible by vehicle.